Forging the Forger: An Attempt to Improve Authorship Verification via Data Augmentation: Methodology

 \section{Methodology}

-In this paper, we frame the AV task as a binary text classification problem in which the goal is to determine whether a given document $d$ is authored by a specific candidate author representing the positive class $A$ (comprising representative texts from the author), or if it is instead the work of any other author.
-The latter is collectively represented as the negative class $\overline{A}$, and encompasses examples from other authors.
-The union of all such texts with corresponding labels define the training set $L$ that we use for generating a classifier $h$ via an inductive algorithm.
+In this paper, we approach the AV task as a binary text classification problem where the objective is to determine whether a given document $d$ was written by a specific candidate author (representing the positive class $A$, which includes representative texts from that author) or by any other author (collectively represented as the negative class $\overline{A}$, encompassing examples from other authors).
+The union of all the documents with the corresponding labels define the training set $L$ that we use to generate a classifier $h$ via an inductive algorithm.

 We propose to enhance the classifier performance with the addition of adversarial training examples, i.e., textual examples specifically generated to imitate the author $A$.
-The generated examples are labelled as negative examples ($\overline{A}$) and added to $L$ with the scope of generating an improved classifier $h^*$.
-Note that, unlike works such as the one by \citet{Jones:2022io}, we do not employ the newly generated examples as synthetic positive instances (in our case: for the class $A$); otherwise, the classifier would learn to label fraudulent instances as $A$, which is not our aim.
+The generated examples are labelled as negative examples ($\overline{A}$) and added to $L$ with the aim of generating an improved classifier $h^*$.
+Note that, unlike works such as the one by Jones et al.~\cite{Jones:2022io}, we do not employ the newly generated examples as synthetic positive instances (in our case: for the class $A$); otherwise, the classifier would learn to label fraudulent instances as $A$, which is not our goal.